Clickable Article Contents

 People rebuilding or moving to a new area are considering the size of dwelling they need.
 While a really tiny place may be too small for their needs, they may be happy with a smaller home than they had before.

 For some people, sharing a home works out well.
 That could be roommates or it could be family members.

 Natural building is Kelly’s passion and area of expertise.
 That link takes you to a descriptive list of all his websites.

-Kelly and I both love to garden and we consider it a significant part of our low-cost lifestyle.
+Kelly and I both like to garden and we consider it a significant part of our low-cost lifestyle.
 It’s part of why we left Colorado, where we had a three-month growing season if we were lucky.
 Here in New Mexico we have a much longer one, but we also have lots of resident snails, sow bugs that have done more damage than I have ever seen, soil that isn’t great to start with, and a persistent lawn grass that the previous owners planted.

 One way to grow greens indoors is a kind of sprouting, done in soil or coir rather than just in water.
 We’ve been doing this lately, and it uses very little water.
 Here’s the book that has been our information resource: Year-Round Indoor Salad Gardening: How to Grow Nutrient-Dense, Soil-Sprouted Greens in Less Than 10 days.

 Save Important Files and Beloved Photos and Artwork by Backing Up to the Cloud